quicwg/ops-drafts/draft-ietf-quic-manageability.md

 packet.
 A network path needs to be able to forward at least this size of packet for QUIC to be used.

-The content of Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant.
+The content of Initial packets is encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant.
 They are therefore considered visible in this